aabbfan/Simple-Snake-Game/README.md

 # Simple Snake Game

-This is a simple snake game witch written with C++ and SDL2.
+This is a simple snake game which written with C++ and SDL2.

 ## How to compile it
 mkdir build